 - New greenery and paving was installed to decorate the plaza facing Elm Street.

 - Black-brick banding and patterns were restored, as originally designed by architect Samuel Hannaford.
+The work was underwritten by Friends of Music Hall.

 - A new street-level ADA compliant entry was installed.